kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 - An implementation that supports a large number of edge clusters or any other thing that requires sharding for scale.
-In this PoC we will use a single kcp server to hold all the workspaces, and will not shard any controller.
+In this PoC we will use a single server to hold all the workspaces, and will not shard any controller.
 - More than one SyncTarget per Location.
 - A hierarchy with more than two levels.